A hill is a high place.

 People can build houses on the sides and tops of hills, and roads can be made on hills.
 People who live on hillsides often have a good view out across the land.

 Mountains are much higher than hills.
 Some mountains are so high they always have snow on top, some have snow on top only through the winter.
 The sides of mountains are steep so roads are narrow and winding, and it is difficult to build houses.
 Houses need to have a roof that snow can slide off rather than pile up and get too heavy.
 People who live in high mountains can ski in winter, but it gets very cold.
-No one lives at the top of the highest mountains in the world.
+No one lives at the top of the very highest mountains in the world.

 Rivers and Streams